HazyResearch/meerkat/docs/source/guide/dataframe/ops/mapping.md

 ## Map

 Let's warm up with an example: converting a column of birth years to a column of ages.
-We start with a small DataFrame of voters with two columns: `birth_year`, which contains the birth year of each person, and `voter`, which indicates whether or not they voted in the last election.
+We start with a small DataFrame of voters with two columns: `birth_year`, which contains the birth year of each person, and `residence`, which contains the state in which each person lives.

 ```{code-cell} ipython3
 :tags: [output_scroll]